A solitary hike in the wild Val Apua, Friuli Venezia Giulia

 Stefano and I wake up at dawn with our destination already set in mind: the Bivacco Bianchi in Val Alba, Friuli Venezia Giulia.

-We caught a glimpse of the building during the beautiful documentary by Ivo Pecile and Marco Virgilio on the Carnic Alps and, being the area unknown to both of us, it felt like a good idea to explore it, all wrapped up in an autumn dress.
+The Bivouac was a caught on camera in a beautiful documentary and, being the area unknown to both of us, it felt like a good idea to explore it, all wrapped up in an autumn dress.

 How to reach Bivacco Bianchi